google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/httprequests-5.md

 ![socialmediaicons.png](images/image_500.png)

-Then, instead of using different images for the links, just retrieve the entire image once and use CSS background positioning for each link to display the correct part of the image for the link.
+Then, instead of using different images for the links, just retrieve the entire image once and use CSS background positioning ("spriting") for each link to display the correct part of the image for the link.

 Here's some sample CSS.